Electrolux says eyes further acquisitions

-STOCKHOLM World number two home appliances maker Electrolux (ELUXb.ST) is likely to make further acquisitions to help drive growth, the company's chief financial officer said on Wednesday.
+STOCKHOLM Nov 14 World number two home appliances maker Electrolux is likely to make further acquisitions to help drive growth, the company's chief financial officer said on Wednesday.

 Electrolux's most recent acquisitions were of a company in Chile and one in Egypt as the group focuses on emerging markets.